The unplugged Project

 FOR WHO

-During our journey in search of La Frontera Del Viento, something shifted.
+During our photographic roadtrip in search of La Frontera Del Viento in October 2025, something shifted.

-Within those 27 frames, another way of being with the camera emerged.
+Within those 27 frames, another way of being with the camera emerged, and we liked that.

 A kind of photography that does not rush ahead of itself.